This article provides information about SSL certificates and the steps in adding or updating an SSL certificate for your Kayako Classic custom domain.

 Once you have your certificate, reach out to our support team by clicking the Submit a Ticket button at the top of this page so that we can add it to your OnDemand instance.
 Our support team will then let you know when it is ready to go.

-Updating Your Settings in Kayako Classic Download
+Adding or Updating Your SSL for Your Kayako Classic Download Instance

 - To install your certificate, you can follow the general guidelines or request help from your certificate issuer to get installed in Apache Server.